pingcap/tidb/docs/design/2020-05-08-standardize-error-codes-and-messages.md

 Through the above discussion, we recommend the toml version of metafile.

-In addition, the error codes should be adding only in case of conflict between versions.
+In addition, the error codes should be append only in case of conflict between versions.

 ### The Error Definition